A diagram showing how the Sun moves through the sky on an equinox.

 Click on image for full size

-50°, in between its altitude on the solstices.
-The bottom panel
+The Sun is in between its altitude on the summer solstice (the highest

 Shop Windows to the Universe Science Store!

 The Fall 2009 issue of The Earth Scientist

 , which includes articles on student research into building design for earthquakes and a classroom lab on the composition of the Earth’s ancient atmosphere, is available in our online store

 You might also be interested in: